chrisjackson-pellicle/PAV/README.md

 ### 3. Alignment Generation
 - Creates nucleotide alignments with reference sequences for rRNA and tRNA genes
-- Generates protein alignments with backtranslated nucleotide alignments for CDS genes
+- Generates codon-aware nucleotide alignments for CDS genes

 ### 4. EMBL and ENA Template Generation
 - Adds locus tags and standardizes features for EMBL
-- Builds EMBL template using metadata TSV (see below), ready for submission to ENA
+- Builds EMBL templates using metadata TSV (see below), ready for submission to ENA

 ### 6. Intergenic Region Analysis
 - Extracts intergenic regions from annotated genomes